maxdevblock/covid-19-time-series/README.md

 Daily updated COVID-19 global time-series in csv and json format

 ## Reference
-csv data are mirrored from <a href="https://github.com/CSSEGISandData/COVID-19">Johns Hopkins University repository</a> and <a href="https://github.com/AuraVisionLabs/covid19-lockdown-tracker">AuraVisionLabs</a>.
+COVID-\*.csv data are mirrored from <a href="https://github.com/CSSEGISandData/COVID-19">Johns Hopkins University repository</a>.

 All json data are generated from csv.